tytydraco/yessleep/out/I_tried_to_take_revenge_on_my_husband_by_using_a_jinn_It_backfired_horribly.md

 Lightning came down from the sky, hitting the man standing in the street directly in the center of his head.
 His wife and children started screaming from the sidewalk a few feet away, his young toddler putting out her hands towards her father and yelling, “Dada!
 Dada!”
 The mother was carrying the toddler, and her eyes were animalistic and uncomprehending as she looked at the smoking body in the street.
 The six-year-old son stood next to the mother, not saying or doing anything, his eyes simply wide and shell-shocked as he kept staring at his father’s remains.

+I was frightened the entire time, realizing how badly things were going now.
+This was not how I imagined things would go.

 The sound of pouring rain and heavy thunder gave the world a muffling effect.
 All I could smell was charred meat from the father’s body mixing with springtime flowers and rainstorms.
 The combination was absolutely nauseating.
 I thought I might throw up if I had to smell that burning body smell for a moment longer.

 As if in slow motion, I saw the body of the father fall to its knees, its arms hanging limply by its sides, its face a blackened, smoking mask of fused skin and blood.
 The body stayed there, looking like it was praying, then mercifully fell face-first onto the pavement.
-I was happy I didn’t have to see that face anymore.
+I knew I would see that face in my nightmares forever.

 His wife immediately put down the toddler, who was wailing, then instinctually ran into the road without looking.
 I was on the same side of the road as her and started sprinting down the sidewalk towards the family.
 As she stepped out into the road, a tractor-trailer that had been coming around the corner tried to stop, seeing a man’s body in the road, but the mass of the vehicle was far too great to stop at such a short distance.
 The driver twisted the wheel and, with a cacophony of shrieking metal, it began to flip.
 Within a fraction of a second, both the wife and the husband had disappeared from view under the ripping, shredding metal of the trailer.
 Sparks flew in every direction as my ears rang from all the noise.